EugeneDae/VLC-Scheduler/README.md

 ### vlcscheduler.yaml

-vlcscheduler.yaml must reside at the same level as the binary. *(Advanced users, who want to move the configuration file to another location, should set the environment variable `VLCSCHEDULER_YAML` to the full path that includes the filename of the configuration file)*.
+vlcscheduler.yaml must reside at the same level as the program itself. *(Advanced users, who want to move the configuration file to another location, should set the environment variable `VLCSCHEDULER_YAML` to the full path that includes the filename of the configuration file)*.

 The configuration must be expressed in YAML — if you don’t know anything about this format, [read up on it a bit](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html).